Three versions to choose from: The Original Version, a Clean Version and a Competition Version!

 Brian: A white jock who can “get any girl” he wants, but the minorities on campus anger and confuse him.

 Regina: A ruthlessly ambitious African-American reporter who avoids black people.

 Greg : A “Straight-acting” and secretive gay white guy who resents the immaturity he finds among his fellow students.

 Wade: A white loner and supplier of drugs who loathes the entire student population.

 Girl: A girl of undetermined ethnicity who wears a hijab and headphones and doesn’t speak to anyone.

 Note: The descriptions above describe the characters’ public personae, which, in most cases, mask their insecurities and secrets, which are indirectly suggested and rarely discussed.

 Setting: The action of the play takes place over a few weeks in late spring, in the hallways, classrooms, dorm rooms conference rooms, library, student union, dining hall and outdoor benches on the campus of a small liberal arts university, a few hours from the nearest city, anywhere in the United States.

-The required materials for UMW: University of Mostly Whites include:
+The Authorized Materials/Rehearsal Package for U MW: University of Mostly Whites consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.